 Consider the Objectives

 Objectives are what the teacher expects the students to do.
 Often this is the first step in the systematic design of a method.
 In TESOL, there are two types of objectives.
 Process-oriented methods and product-oriented methods.

 Process-oriented methods focus more proficiency or the actual use of the language.
 They are often more behaviorist in nature.
 For example, “the student will speak the language with clarity.”
 Would be an example of a process-oriented objective.
 Such an objective is holistic in nature and often involves several steps.

-Product-oriented objectives are often focus more on knowing than doing.
+Product-oriented objectives often focus more on knowing than doing.
 These objectives are about grammar and vocabulary.
 For example, “Students will know how to form plural words” is a product-oriented objective.
-This objectives usually do not focus on the big picture of complex language communication.
+These objectives usually do not focus on the big picture of complex language communication.

 Develop a Syllabus

 The syllabus is a document that includes the subject matter and how it is discussed.
 Different methods have different subject matters.
 Some methods focus on grammar while others focus on communication in specific situations.
 How the language is learned is shaped by the focus of the syllabus.

 Instructional materials are the actual tools that help to achieve the content in the syllabus.
 For example, if the syllabus has a subject about Asian history.
 The instructional materials will include a reading on China as an example.

 Select Learning and Teaching Activities